rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 - domains: a list of internet domains that are all part of a larger company.
 href: a link to the instance resource for this provider.
 - preferred: whether or not this is the newest version of the provider’s service.
-- name: the name of the provider, e.g. “gmail”
+- name: the name of the provider, e.g. "gmail"
 - key: the key corresponding to the provider’s database entry.

 The response looks like the following (sample data is truncated for brevity):